 And you can snag two 18″ pies for only $24.

 That’s right. $24 for two massive pizzas.

 Worried about options?
 Don’t be.
-The artisan chefs behind the counter will turn any of their non-vegan pizzas vegan just for you.
-My personal favorite is the PB&J; that’s pineapple, bacon and jalapeños.
+The artisan chefs behind the counter will turn any of their non-vegan pizzas plant-based just for you.
+My personal favorite is the PB&J; that’s pineapple, bacon, and jalapeños.

 I don’t even like pineapple!

 All of their crusts are vegan (the multigrain is sugar-free too) and they use Daiya cheese except where noted.
 Each pizza usually takes around 15-minutes to bake, but you can call ahead to avoid the wait.

 Now go order some vegan pizza and give your taste buds something to be excited about!